apache/flink/docs/content/docs/dev/table/concepts/overview.md

 The `word` value is evolving over time, and due to the continuous query never ends, the framework needs to maintain a count for each observed `word` value.
 Consequently, the total state size of the query is continuously growing as more and more `word` values are observed.

-{{< img alt="Explicit-derived stateful op" src="/fig/table-streaming/explicit-derived-stateful-op.png" width="85%">}}
+{{< img alt="Explicit-derived stateful op" src="/fig/table-streaming/explicit-derived-stateful-op.png" width="60%">}}

 Queries such as `SELECT ...
 FROM ...
 WHERE` which only consist of field projections or filters are usually stateless pipelines.
-However, under some situations, the stateful operation is implicitly derived through the trait of input (*e.g.*, input is a changelog, see
+However, under some situations, the stateful operation is implicitly derived through the trait of input (*e.g.*, input is a changelog without *UPDATE_BEFORE*, see
 [Table to Stream Conversion]({{< ref "docs/dev/table/concepts/dynamic_tables" >}}#table-to-stream-conversion)), or through user configuration (see [`table-exec-source-cdc-events-duplicate`]({{< ref "docs/dev/table/config" >}}#table-exec-source-cdc-events-duplicate)).